varenyk-lover/to-do-list-react/README.md

-This is my to-do list app —  https://todo-list-hanna.netlify.app/
+# To-do list app
+Here you can watch it —  https://todo-list-hanna.netlify.app/

 Technologies: React, styled-components, prop-types.

-Responsive design.
+Design: responsive for different screen sizes.

 Features:
 1. Theme toggler that was created with styled-components library.